liamroddy/project-y/README.md

 npm run preview
 ```

-## Code quality
+## ✨ Code Quality

-- `npm run lint` runs ESLint with strict TypeScript + React 19 rules.
+- 🔍 `npm run lint` - Runs ESLint with strict TypeScript + React 19 rules
-- `npm run format` (and `npm run format:check`) use Prettier 3 to keep the codebase consistently styled.
+- 💅 `npm run format` / `npm run format:check` - Uses Prettier 3 for consistent code styling

-## Tests and coverage
+## 🧪 Tests and Coverage

-- `npm run test` executes the Jest suite.
+- ✅ `npm run test` - Executes the Jest suite
-- `npm run test:coverage` runs the tests with Sonar check for coverage.
+- 📊 `npm run test:coverage` - Runs tests with Sonar coverage check

-## Assumptions made
+## 📝 Assumptions Made

-- For this initial POC I decided not to focus on accessibility and performance, though there is definitely room for improvement for both.
+- For this initial POC I decided not to focus on **accessibility** and **performance**, though there is definitely room for improvement for both.
 - I also decided to implement this as a single-page "reader" app for now, with no sign-in, posting, commenting etc. enabled.

-If I was to continue working on the project past this point the above would be my next areas of focus.
+**Next steps:** If I was to continue working on the project past this point, the above would be my next areas of focus.